OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 * Only one disk is allowed per directory in the vCenter datastores.
 * Datastore names cannot contain spaces.
 * Image names and paths cannot contain spaces.
+* Datastores that form DRS Clusters are not supported.

 Requirements
 ================================================================================

--  In order to use the vCenter datastore, all the ESX servers controlled by vCenter need to mount the same VMFS datastore with the same name.
+In order to use the vCenter datastore, the following requirements need to be met:

+* All the ESX servers controlled by vCenter need to mount the same VMFS datastore with the same name.
+* The ESX servers need to be part of the Cluster controlled by OpenNebula

 Configuration
 ================================================================================